PSPDFKit/Cordova-iOS/README.md

     // Imports all annotations from the specified XFDF file to the current document. importXFDF(xfdfPath, callback(value));

-    // Exports all annotations from the current document to the specified XFDF file path in "~/Documents/xfdfPath". exportXFDF(xfdfPath, callback(value));
+    // Exports all annotations from the current document to the specified XFDF file path in '"~/Documents/" + xfdfPath'. exportXFDF(xfdfPath, callback(value));

 License